 A painting by Eugène Delacroix, Christ in the Garden of Olives, and the statue La Vierge de Douleur, by Germain Pilon, are also worth a visit.

-A place that plunges us back into the history of Paris.
+A place that takes us back to the history of Paris.

 Location